 CNA Specialty Certifications

 After you’re certified, you can earn optional professional certifications to expand your skills and stand out in the field of job applicants.
 To earn a specialty CNA certification, you must meet the education and experience requirements of the certifying organization.
-Some standard CNA specialty certifications and the organizations that award them include.
+Some common CNA specialty certifications and the organizations that award them include.

 - CNA II: Available in some states to CNAs with specified experience and/or training